Princesse19/alx_fe_javascript/TechCon_HTML/techcon_website/README.md

-1. Building the Homepage for TechCon 2024 Conference Website
+Creating the About Page for TechCon 2024